chadgeary/cloudoffice/aws/README.md

 # password to access the webui (and db root user), user is ncadmin

 # db_password
+# password for nextcloud to read/write to database

+# oo_password
-# password set on database for nextcloud application
+# password for nextcloud to read/write to onlyoffice

 # ssh_key
 # a public SSH key for SSH access to the instance via user `ubuntu`.